Key Takeaways

 Each insurer received a composite score based on the weighted categories below.

-• Affordability (50% of overall score): Affordability reflects how competitively and consistently an insurer prices general liability coverage across all Mississippi business profiles studied.
+• Affordability (50%): Measures how competitively and consistently insurers price general liability coverage across Mississippi business profiles.

-• Coverage options (20%): Coverage options reflect how well insurers support common Mississippi small business risks and allow for flexibility as businesses grow or change.
+• Coverage options (20%): Assesses how well policies address common small business risks and support changes as businesses grow.

 Read our full business insurance methodology.